Left restriction monoids from left $E$-completions: Preliminaries

 \subsection{Some properties of idempotents}

 Throughout this subsection, $S$ is a semigroup.
-The {\em natural right quasiorder} on $E(S)$ is given by $e\leq_r f$ if and only if $e=ef$, and the {\em natural left quasiorder} on $E(S)$ is given by $e\leq_l f$ if and only if $e=fe$.
-Denote by $\sim_r$ and $\sim_l$ the respective induced equivalence relations.
-The {\em natural order} $\leq$ on $E(S)$ is the intersection of $\leq_l$ and $\leq_r$, so that $e\leq f$ if and only if $e=ef=fe$, and is a partial order on $E(S)$, with respect to which $1$ is the top element if $S$ is a monoid with identity $1$.
+Two familiar natural quasiorders on $E(S)$ are $\omega^l$ and $\omega^r$, given by $(e,f)\in \omega^l$ if and only if $e=ef$, and $(e,f)\in \omega^r$ if and only if $e=fe$.
+The respective induced equivalence relations on $E(S)$ are evidently Green's relations ${\mc L}$ and ${\mc R}$ respectively, restricted to $E(S)$, and we denote them this way throughout.
+The {\em natural order} $\omega$ on $E(S)$ is the intersection of $\omega^l$ and $\omega^r$, so that $(e,f)\in \omega$ if and only if $e=ef=fe$, and is a partial order on $E(S)$, with respect to which $1$ is the top element if $S$ is a monoid with identity $1$, and if $S$ has a zero $0$ then it is the least element.
+(The notation $\leq_r$ and $\leq_l$ rather than $\omega^l$ and $\omega^r$ is used in \cite{gendom} and \cite{demonize}, but here we use the more standard notation of semigroup theory.)

 Let $E$ be a nonempty subset of $E(S)$.
 All of the following concepts are defined in \cite{gendom}, although many of them were first defined earlier than that.
-We say $E$ is {\em right pre-reduced} if $\leq_r$ is a partial order (that is, $e=ef$ and $f=fe$ imply $e=f$), and {\em left pre-reduced} if $\leq_l$ is a partial order.
-Clearly, $E\subseteq E(S)$ is right pre-reduced if and only if no two elements of $E$ are related by $\sim_r$.
+We say $E$ is {\em right pre-reduced} if $\omega^l$ is a partial order (that is, $e=ef$ and $f=fe$ imply $e=f$), and {\em left pre-reduced} if $\omega^r$ is a partial order.
+Clearly, $E\subseteq E(S)$ is right pre-reduced if and only if no two elements of $E$ are in the same ${\mc L}$-class.

-$E$ is said to be {\em right reduced} if for all $e,f\in E$, $e=ef$ implies $e=fe$.
-There is an obvious dual notion of {\em left reduced}. $E$ is {\em reduced} if it is both left reduced and right reduced; this concept was defined in \cite{Lawson}.
+We say that $E$ is {\em right reduced} if for all $e,f\in E$, $e=ef$ implies $e=fe$.
+There is an obvious dual notion of {\em left reduced}.
+We say $E$ is {\em reduced} if it is both left reduced and right reduced; this concept was defined in \cite{Lawson}.
 If the elements of $E$ commute with one-another then $E$ is evidently reduced.
 Obviously, if $E$ is right reduced, then it is right pre-reduced, although the converse fails in general.
-So $E$ is right reduced if ${\leq_r}\subseteq {\leq_l}$ (which happens if and only if $\leq_r$ is the natural order on $E$), left reduced if the opposite inclusion holds, and reduced if ${\leq_r}={\leq_l}$.
+So $E$ is right reduced if ${\omega^l}\subseteq {\omega^r}$ (which happens if and only if $\omega^l$ is the natural order on $E$), left reduced if the opposite inclusion holds, and reduced if ${\omega^l}={\omega^r}$.

 \begin{dfn} Let $S$ be a semigroup.
-We say that the two right pre-reduced sets $E$ and $E'\subseteq E(S)$ are {\em right-equivalent}, and write $E\sim_r E'$, if there is a bijection $e\mapsto e'$ from $E$ to $E'$ such that $e\sim_r e'$.
-Left-equivalence is defined dually. \end{dfn}
+We say that the two right pre-reduced sets $E$ and $E'\subseteq E(S)$ are {\em right-equivalent}, and write $E\sim_l E'$, if there is a bijection $e\mapsto e'$ from $E$ to $E'$ such that $e\, {\mc L}\, e'$. {\em Left-equivalence} is defined dually. \end{dfn}

-If two right pre-reduced sets $E,E'\subseteq E(S)$ are right-equivalent, then it is easily seen that $(E,\leq_r)\cong (E',\leq_r)$ as posets.
+If two right pre-reduced sets $E,E'\subseteq E(S)$ are right-equivalent, then it is easily seen that $(E,\omega^l)\cong (E',\omega^l)$ as posets.